Final report for GW19-196

 Objective 1: Compile published research on Woody Plant Encroachment (WPE) to identify the primary drivers of and controls over WPE.

 Published research was compiled using Clarivate Analytics Web of Science and Google Scholar.
-Search keywords included combinations of: “brush”, “shrub”, “manag*”, “encroach*”, “woody”, “control”, and “ecol*”, where information and variables pertaining to setting (vegetation, soil, climate, topography), management history (AUMs, grazing rotation), focal species (native status, demographics, encroachment history), and brush management undertakings (type, timing, success) were examined.
+Search keywords included combinations of: “brush”, “shrub”, “manag*”, “encroach*”, “woody”, “control”, and “ecol*”.
+Information and variables pertaining to setting (vegetation, soil, climate, topography), management history (AUMs, grazing rotation), focal species (native status, demographics, encroachment history), and brush management undertakings (type, timing, success) were examined.
 Articles were stored and organized in a Mendeley Reference Manager database.
-Thus far, ~1400 articles have been compiled.
-The leading biophysical drivers of and constraints to woody cover potential are hypothesized to be climate (seasonal and annual mean precipitation/temperature), soils (clay content and depth to restrictive layer), topography (slope, aspect, elevation), and proximity to washes/arroyos.
-In addition to the literature searches, multiple discussions during Field Days and Tours (see Educational & Outreach Activities) with rancher/producers occurred regarding shrub encroachment patterns across their lands.
-Interesting patterns emerged from these discussions on shrub cover/recruitment differences between ecological sites, soil conditions, wet/drought years, and grazing management history and reinforce/refine findings from literature searches
+A total of ~1400 articles were compiled.
+The leading biophysical drivers of and constraints to woody cover potential were hypothesized to be climate (seasonal and annual mean precipitation/temperature), soils (clay content and depth to restrictive layer), topography (slope inclination, slope aspect, elevation), and proximity to washes/arroyos.
+In addition to literature searches, multiple discussions during field days and tours (see Educational & Outreach Activities) with rancher/producers regarding their experiences with shrub encroachment were also utilized.
+Interesting patterns emerged from these discussions on shrub cover/recruitment differences between ecological sites, soil conditions, wet/drought years, and grazing management history and served to reinforce/refine findings from literature searches.

 Objective 2: Utilize existing remote sensing products and geospatial data (e.g., ecological site, soil type, depth to restrictive layer, precipitation, temperature, elevation, slope, etc.) to model WPE risk.